pinterest-icon YouTube Facebook Twitter Instagram

 What can you fit inside a log?A hollowed out piece of timber on your home might make a convenient storage space for sports equipment or toys, but it's a problem.
 Before you panic and list your home up on Zillow or Redfin, let's take a look at the situation.

+How much decay have you found?
 If it's not halfway deep through the log, or less than a couple of feet lengthwise, odds are it can be repaired easily.
 M-Balm and E-Wood from Perma-Chink Systems are specially formulated epoxies designed to repair decay and soft spots in homes.
+Large voids can be repaired with filler wood like 2x4 boards to add some rigidity to the repaired section.

 The biggest threat to log homes is decay damage, caused by moisture-loving fungi.
 The three basic categories of wood-destroying fungi are soft rot, brown rot, and white rot.
 Preventing rot begins with eliminating as much contact as possible with moisture, which breeds fungi.
-The best prevention is using borate preservatives, which destroy wood fungi and protect against decay.
+The best product that addresses moisture prevention is using borate preservatives, which destroy wood fungi and protect against decay.
+It also fights against wood-boring insects.

 If you do discover decay in your logs during inspections, it can most likely be mitigated and eliminated without the need for a costly log replacement.
 If the decay does not exceed more than half the depth of the log, or only a few feet lengthwise, use M-Balm and E-Wood.

-E-Wood epoxy after hardening can be cut, sanded, and finished like real wood.
+E-Wood epoxy has the ability to be cut, sanded, textured, and finished like real wood.

 Every spring we get lots of calls about carpenter bees drilling into logs, fascia boards, eaves, decks and other unpainted wood surfaces.
 Carpenter bees are big black solitary bees that look similar to bumblebees but have bare, shiny backs whereas a bumblebee's back is hairy.
 Unlike honey bees that reproduce in hives, carpenter bees drill into wood in order to lay their eggs.
 Their holes are perfectly round and about 1/4 inch in diameter.